 - What type of paint does the contractor intend on using?

-- How many coats will be laid down?
+- How many coats of paint will be laid down?

 - Is it preferable for the residents to vacate the house during the job?

-- Will he use masking tape around the trim or the cut-in method?
+- Will masking tape be used around the trim or the cut-in method?

-How Much Will It Cost?More than you expect.
-Some painting contractors will have formulas that they use, totaling up square footage of walls and ceilings, along with linear footage of trim.
-They will calculate preparation time, as well as the “hard costs” for primer and paint.
+Some painting contractors will have formulas that they use, totaling up the square footage of walls and ceilings, along with linear footage of trim.
+They will calculate preparation time, as well as the hard costs for primer and paint.